 Locally-farmed produce is in increasing demand by consumers, which means that retail and hospitality businesses in your area may well be looking to source produce from the local community.

-If you do want to sell surplus, think about promoting your business if even on a small, local scale.
+If you do want to sell surplus, think about promoting your business even if it's on a small, local scale.
 You could create a Facebook page, and get friends and neighbours to like, follow and share it.
 Then you can update them regularly when you have stock to sell, tell them what’s new on your smallholding, or even offer some deals.

 2. High-value items